Sharan-Birajdar/Secure-CI-CD-Pipeline-for-React-Application-Deployment-on-AWS-S3-using-GitHub-Actions-OIDC-Based-/README.md

-# 🚀 Secure CI/CD Pipeline for React Deployment on AWS S3
+# 🚀 Secure CI/CD Pipeline for React Deployment on AWS S3 AS Static Website

 ## 📌 Project Overview